Are you trying to figure out the Japan winter packing list?

 3. Thermals

-Be sure to include thermals on your Japan winter packing list too.
+Be sure to include thermals on packing list for winter in Japan too.

 Being the base layer, thermals help in conserving the body heat and keeping you warm as you are having fun exploring Japan during the cold season.